Schedule Data Import [Video]

 • Click Select All under the Fixed Route fleet group to include all vehicles

-• Click Deploy button to Confirm Deployment
+• Click the Deploy button to Confirm Deployment

 • Deployment History - The Deployment type and date are displayed.
-Click on the date to view more information: file types deployed and Vehicles that downloaded the files
+Click on the Date to view more information: file types deployed and Vehicles that downloaded the files

 • If you need to Cancel a deployment

-• Click on the date for the files you wish to cancel
+• Click on the Date for the files you wish to cancel

 • Click the Cancel Deployment button